yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Unfortunately, due to an unstable kernel API, and the lack of a maintained Mesa driver for these devices, there isn't currently any practical way to replace the running driver on a Mali device with a better one.
 If a device ships with an outdated driver too old for yuzu and the vendor doesn’t update it, chances are nothing can be done about it.

-That’s planned obsolescence at its finest, or sheer incompetence.
+That’s either planned obsolescence at its finest, or sheer incompetence.
 We’ll let you be the judge of that.

 ## Future projects